 You can choose how projects are grouped on the timeline by clicking Group By and selecting an option.
 You can select from the following project fields:

-- All custom fields of the lookup type
+- All custom fields of the single-select type

 - Top level OBS units (such as Office or Department)

-Within the groups, the project are sorted by their start date and, if necessary, by their length.
+Within the groups, the projects are sorted by their start date and, if necessary, by their length.

 How to Use

 The Roadmap is a great way of providing a high-level view of the company's path forward with the entire organization.
+It also allows you to view all milestones for a more detailed view.
 Here's a few ideas on how you can leverage it:

 Present Your Plan to Management